 Merchant business.
 The Bank innovated merchant products, forming five categories of system products, namely store cashier channel, the Bank's mobile App channel, WeChat official account, WeChat applet and payment gateway.
 The Bank innovated the merchant cooperation mode, actively integrated into the "Sunshine Catering Platform" in Chongqing, took the lead in launching the "Yukuai Life Payment • Catering Sunshine Code", and was successfully connected to Chongqing tobacco retail, payment of social insurance premiums, UnionPay panorama, smart medical care, smart supermarket, smart parking lot and other industry scenarios.
-The Bank innovated merchants in business districts.
+The Bank innovated merchant marketing methods, focusing on the cluster marketing of catering merchants in business districts.
 The transaction amount of merchants for the year amounted to RMB187.127 billion, representing a year-on-year increase of RMB22.694 billion or 13.80%, and the average daily balance of AUM+LUM of merchants amounted to RMB142.094 billion, representing a net increase of RMB44.327 billion or 45.36% as compared to the end of the previous year.